DigitalPlatDev/US.KG/.github/ISSUE_TEMPLATE/github-donate-kyc.md

 Donation amount:

 Make sure the title format is "Request GitHub Donate KYC-YOUR_EMAIL@EXAMPLE.COM", After that, you can submit your request!
-You may also attach a screenshot of the donation receipt for faster processing.
+You may also attach a screenshot of the donation receipt, thank you!